dragomano/Light-Portal/docs/src/en/how-to/add-custom-comment-system.md

 - Giscus
 - VkComments

-Change plugin settings with your needs, then go to _Portal => Settings => Page and blocks_ area, look for the option labelled **Show page comments** and select your desired variant.
+Change plugin settings to suit your needs, then go to _Portal => Settings => Pages and blocks_ area, look for the option labelled **Show page comments** and select your desired variant.
 Finally, save your settings.